OpenLinkSoftware/FacetReactClientDeploy/README.md

 ## Raison d'être

 The webpack development server typically expects the application to be served from a root path '/'.
-If the application is deployed from a static file server, for instance a Virtuoso WebDAV folder http://virtuoso-host/DAV/..., the root path is nolonger '/'.
+If the application is deployed from a static file server, for instance a Virtuoso WebDAV folder http://virtuoso-host/DAV/..., the root path is no longer '/'.
 Consequently serving FacetReactClient from a static file server will usually fail.

 FacetReactClient uses client-side routing in the form of React Router.
 If the entry page is '/facet/index.html', requests for pages on a subpath, say '/facet/admin/' need to result in the client being served '/facet/index.html', as this page renders the notional subpath pages.
 The subpath pages don't exist.
 The routes in this minimal Express web server perform this rerouting to '/facet/index.html'